jvlahos/coding-standards/README.md

 Comments above are for demonstration only.
 Within each chunk list declarations in order of importance, stacking related rules (e.g., width and height, margin and padding).

+<a name="css-nesting"></a>
+## Nesting
+Avoid unnecessary nesting.
+Just because you can nest, doesn't mean you always should.
+Consider nesting only if you must scope styles to a parent and if there are multiple elements to be nested.

+* At most, aim for two levels.
+* Nest [psuedo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) and media queries at the end of the declaration block, separated from other properties by an empty line.

 <a name="css-comments"></a>
 ## Comments